Klagarge/BachelorThesis-OTSecurity/02-main/04-mitm.typ

 To perform a #gls("mitm") attack on a Modbus/#gls("tls") installation that does not check certificates, the attacker must first establish a #gls("mitm") position.
 This can be done using the same #gls("arp") poisoning attack described in @subj:attack:mitm-requirements.
 During this thesis, considerable time was spent trying to modify the random values and certificates on the fly.
 This approach proved difficult because the #gls("tls") handshake (@fig:tls-handshake) must be fully implemented, and there are no tools specifically designed to modify only the #gls("tls") layer in real-time.
 While many tools exist for performing #gls("mitm") attacks in the #gls("it") world, such as `Burp suite`, `mitmproxy`, or `bettercap`, they are typically focused on the #gls("https") protocol.

 A more effective approach would be to handle the entire connection rather than attempting to modify packets on the fly.
 The attacker can redirect the #gls("tls") traffic from both targets to their own server, where the traffic can be decrypted.
-To redirect the traffic, `iptables` (@stack:mitm-iptables) can be used, as demonstrated in @code:mitm-iptables-tls.
+To redirect the traffic, *Iptables* can be used, as demonstrated in @code:mitm-iptables-tls.

 #[
   #figure(
     align(left,
       ```bash
-      iptables -t nat -A PREROUTING -p tcp --dport 5802 -j REDIRECT --to-port 5803
+      iptables -t nat -A PREROUTING -p tcp --dport 802 -j REDIRECT --to-port 5802
       ```
     ),
     caption: [Redirect traffic to another port with Iptables], ) <code:mitm-iptables-tls>
 ]

-This command redirects all #gls("tcp") traffic destined for port `5802` (used for #gls("tls") communication between the controller and Home I/O) to port `5803` (the port where the attacker's server is running).
+This command redirects all #gls("tcp") traffic destined for port `802` (used for #gls("tls") communication between the controller and Home I/O) to port `5802` (the port where the attacker's server is running).

 The attacker can then set up their own Modbus/#gls("tls") server to decrypt the traffic and forward it to the Home I/O simulation.
 If desired, the attacker can modify the response before forwarding it back to the controller.
 It is easy to see a trace of such an attack because the attacker has to use a dummy certificate to create the symmetric encryption key.
 This certificate can be seen with tools like `Wireshark`